|Description || |

 The farm is located within a thriving, diverse village near to the ancient historic Kilmartin Glen, famous for standing stones, cairns and cup and ring markings.

-We require couples or 2 -4 friends to help with a variety of tasks, e.g. planting, weeding, picking, packing.
+We are looking for couples/2 friends to help with a variety of tasks, e.g. planting, weeding, picking, packing.

 Please bring your working boots/shoes and ideally waterproofs, though we have some wellies.